gauntface/web-push-book/src/_content/chapter-03/01-ux-of-push.md

 and as a result have no UI in their web app to disable push notifications is astounding.

-[Vice news](https://news.vice.com/) is an example of this practice. (p.s. sorry Vice for using you as an example, you were first site I recalled doing this.)
+[Vice News](https://news.vice.com/) is an example of this practice. (p.s. sorry Vice for using you as an example, you were first site I recalled doing this.)

-When you land on Vice news you'll get the permission prompt.
+When you land on Vice News you'll get the permission prompt.
 This isn't the end of the world, but it does offend the senses if your just browsing.

 ![Vice news instantly asks for permission.](/images/ux-examples/vice/vice-instant-notification.png)

-*If* you allow notifications, where do you go to disable them?
-The UI after click allow changes in no way shape or form.
+*If* you allow notifications, where would you go to disable them?
+The websites UI changes in no way after a user grants permission.

 ![Vice news after granting permission.](/images/ux-examples/vice/vice-no-opt-out.png)

-This bad UX pushes the responsibility onto the browser, which frankly has an awful UX, well in Chromes at least.
+This bad UX pushes the responsibility onto the browser, which frankly has an awful UX in Chrome.

 As a result, your brand is getting users signed up, then forcing them to trial and error their way through the browser UX to disable notifications.
+This can't be good for anyone.

-The UX for disabling permission while your web page is open is OK, but it's hidden and I doubt many users will be able to find it.
+If your curious what the Browser UX is, the desktop has two options.
+You can visit the web page and select the 'i' button in the URL bar.

 ![Chrome Notification Permissions from URL Bar.](/images/ux-examples/vice/vice-disable-url-bar.png)

-The more common approach will be users clicking the cog on a notification, which takes the user to this page.
+If the web page is closed, users can click the cog on a notification, which takes the user to this page.

 ![Chrome Notification Permissions from URL Bar.](/images/ux-examples/vice/vice-disable-in-chrome.png)

-Explaing how users can disable push via a settings panel or some other common location should be something you offer.
-Again the alternative is the user taking the nuclear option and revoking permissions, which is the worst experience for the user and reflects poorly on the brand / service.
+Neither of these options are particularly pleasant for the user.

-All I ask of you is not to call `registration.subscribe()` or `Notification.requestPermission()` as soon the page loads up and to offer an easy way for users to opt out of notifications if they change their minds.
+Your site should explain to your users how they can disable push.
+If you don't, users are likely to take the nuclear option and block permission permanently.